Andrea Repetto

 Andrea Isabel Repetto Lisboa (born 20 May 1969) is a Chilean economist.
-She currently has a teaching position at the Adolfo Ibáñez University in Santiago.
-She holds a PhD in economics from the Massachusetts Institute of Technology, a master's degree in economics from the Pontifical Catholic University of Chile and an undergraduate degree in commercial engineering from the same university.
+She is the director and a professor at the School of Government of the Pontifical Catholic University of Chile in Santiago, having previously held a teaching position at Adolfo Ibáñez University.
+She holds a PhD in economics from the Massachusetts Institute of Technology, a master's degree in economics from the Pontifical Catholic University of Chile, and an undergraduate degree in commercial engineering from the same university.